yuzhenfeng2002/yuzhenfeng2002/README.md

 ### Hi there 👋

-I am a student in SEM, Tongji University.

-I am learning IMIS and interested in operations research.
+I am a student learning IMIS in SEM, Tongji University and interested in operations research.

 <!--
 **SL-Feng/SL-Feng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.